Unveiling Attorney Howard Snader’s Blueprint for 7-Figure Law Firm Growth

 Richard James: I a

 ought I was hero.
-A hundred? [:
+A hundred? [:my goodness

 Atty.
 Howard Snader: You gotta get 10 done in 50 seconds.
 That's where I'm at.